Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

 \section{Numerical simulations}

-The main purpose of the numerical experiments is twofold.
-First, we verify the energy dissipation of the particle model, with the role of the velocity–dependent normal contact term $\bff_{c,\bfv}$ in producing dissipation of the total energy.
+The purpose of the numerical experiments is twofold.
+First, we verify the energy dissipation of the particle model.
 In the simulations, we track the translational kinetic energy, the rotational kinetic energy, and the contact potential energy, and confirm that the total energy is dissipated due to collisions, in agreement with the analytical energy estimates derived in Section~\ref{sec:pmodel} (see results in Subsection \ref{subsec:EX1}).
-Second, we investigate the consistency between the particle and continuum descriptions by comparing ensemble-averaged particle quantities with the corresponding solutions of the hydrodynamic system, thereby validating the particle--kinetic--hydrodynamic hierarchy developed in this work (see results in Subsection \ref{subsec:Ex2}).
+Second, we investigate the consistency between the particle and continuum descriptions by comparing ensemble-averaged particle quantities with the corresponding solutions of hydrodynamic system, thereby validating the particle--kinetic--hydrodynamic hierarchy developed in this work (see results in Subsection \ref{subsec:Ex2}).
 For this goal, we apply the widely-used forward Euler scheme \cite{butcher2016numerical,hairer1993solving} to discretize \eqref{eq:dem} and \eqref{eq:LI2H} in time and the finite element method \cite{deng2021softfem,hughes2003finite} to discretize \eqref{eq:LI2H} in space.
 These methods are widely used, and we omit the details of the implementation of the numerical methods for simplicity.